 41. Congressional activities. a.
 Communicating with a Member of Congress.
 No person may restrict any member of an armed force from communication with a Member of Congress, unless the communication is unlawful or violates a regulation necessary to the security of the United States (10 U.S.C.
 1034).
-Leaders are responsible however, for continually advising subordinates to seek advice or assistance within the chain of command, from appropriate staff agencies, or from an inspector general if there is a complaint, and that a communication concerning a personal problem forwarded to anyone who is not in the local chain of command inevitably must be returned to the local commander for consideration before action can be taken to render assistance; also that service members should so inform members of their families.
+Leaders are responsible, however, for continually advising subordinates to seek advice or assistance within the chain of command, from appropriate staff agencies, or from an inspector general if there is a complaint, and that a communication concerning a personal problem forwarded to anyone who is not in the local chain of command inevitably must be returned to the local commander for consideration before action can be taken to render assistance; also that service members should so inform members of their families.

 b.
 Appearance before congressional committees.
-It is the policy of the Department of the Army to make the maximum information available to congressional committees as to its operations and activities, subject to the provisions of AR 380-5.
-When requested to appear before a committee of Congress, military personnel of the Army will effect coordination with the Chief of Legislative Liaison, Office, Secretary of the Army (or the Compiroller of the Army on matters pertaining to appropriations) for guidance or assistance.
+It is the policy of the Department of the Army to make the maximum information available to congressional committees as to its operations and c7.
+2/2. activities, subject to the provisions of AR 380-5.
+When requested to appear before a committee of Congress, military personnel of the Army will effect coordination with the Chief of Legislative Liaison, Office, Secretary of the Army (or the Comptroller of the Army on matters pertaining to appropriations) for guidance or assistance.

 42. Political activities.
-Members of the Army, while on active duty, will not use their official authority or influence for the purpose of interfering with an election or affecting the course or outcome thereof.
-Such persons, while on active duty, retain the right to vote, to express their opinion privately and informally on all political subjects and candidates and to become candidates for public office as permitted by these regulations.
-They will not be permitted to participate in any way in political management or political campaigns.
-The foregoing prohibition includes, among other things, activity at political conventions or on political committees, participation in political campaigns, the making of political speeches, the publication of articles, or any other public activity looking to the influencing of an election or the solicitation of votes for themselves or others.
-Particular attention is directed to the following statutory provisions:
+Members of the Army, while on active duty, will not use their official authority, position, or influence for the purpose of interfering with an election or affecting the course. or outcome thereof.
+Such persons, while on active duty, retain the right to vote, to express their opinion privately and informally on all political subjects and candidates, and to become candidates for public office as permitted by this regulation.
+They may not participate in political management or be members of political committees, nor may they take an active part in other political activities, including but not limited to political conventions and campaigns, political speeches, the publication of articles, and any other public activity designed to influence the outcome of an election or solicit votes for themselves or others.
+Members participating in activities not prohibited by this paragraph will not publicize their rank or military affiliation.
+Further, they are subject to the prohibitions of 5 U.S.C.
+2195, and 18 U.S.C.
+602 and 607.
+They may not attempt to influence any member of the armed forces to vote or not to vote for any particular candidate (5 U.S.C.

-It shall be unlawful for any commissioned, noncommissioned, warrant, or petty officer in the Armed Forces (1) to attempt to influence any member of the Armed Forces to vote or not to vote for any particular candidate, or (2) to require any member of the Armed Forces to march to any polling place or place of voting, but nothing in this chapter shall be deemed to prohibit free discussion regarding political issues or candidates for public office (5 U.S.C.
 2195).
+They are prohibited by 18 U.S.C.
+602 and 607 from soliciting, receiving from, or giving to, any other officer, employee, or person paid from Federal funds, any contribution, subscription, or assessment for any political purpose, or for the promotion of any political object.
+The foregoing statutes are applicable to retired Regular Army personnel also.